nihole/wikigraph/README.md

 - **Graph convergence**.
 We will call a graph decidable (or convergent) if the analysis of this graph unambiguously leads to the conclusion about whether the root statement is true or false.
 You can find more information about this [here](https://habr.com/ru/post/506670/).

 - **Dead-end (edge) nodes**.
 We will call a node N a dead-end if not a single arrow leaves it, including a bidirectional one.
 This means that this is not refuted by any statements and can be considered true.
-This means that if the connection is strong enough (direct refutation), this statement can refute the statement of the upstream node in the logical wave, which, in turn, can create other dead-end nodes and so on to the very top, thus leading to the resolution of the graph.
+Then if the connection is strong enough (direct refutation), this statement can refute the upstream  in the logical wave, which, in turn, can create other dead-end nodes and so on to the very top, thus leading to the resolution of the graph.

 - **Reference Points**.
 This definition is not precise and rather intuitive.
 We are talking about a small set of dead-end nodes, with rather general statements (for example, philosophical views, or emotional preferences) that lead to the resolution of the graph.